Geometry of second adjointness for p-adic groups: Introduction

-On the contrary, the map responsible for the second adjointness has not, to our knowledge, appeared in the literature.
-The goal of this paper is a geometric description of this map and its basic properties.
-It is a map (to be denoted by $B$) from functions on (the space of $F$-points of) a certain algebraic variety $X$ to the space of functions on $G$.
+In contrast, the map responsible for the second adjointness has not, to our knowledge, received much attention in the literature.\footnote{See, however, \cite{SV} (which appeared after the preprint version of the present paper) where related ideas have been developed and applied in a more general context.} The goal of this paper is a geometric description of this map and its basic properties.
+It is a map (to be denoted by $\Be $) from functions on (the space of $F$-points of) a certain algebraic variety $X$ to the space of functions on $G$.
 Our first observation is that $X$ is an asymptotic cone of $G$.
 By this we mean that it admits an open embedding to the normal space $N_{\Gb}(Z)$ where $\Gb$ is the De Concini-Procesi compactification of $G$ and $Z\subset \Gb$ is a $G\times G$ orbit.\footnote{When the group $G$ is not of adjoint type the compactification is not smooth.
-In this case we use a modification of the notion of normal cone introduced in the Appendix.} The map $B$ is uniquely characterized by the property of being {\em asymptotic to identity} and $G\times G$-equivariant, see Corollary \ref{Bexists} (this is also an outgrowth of an idea communicated to us by Bernstein).
+In this case we use a modification of the notion of normal cone introduced in the Appendix.} The map $\Be $ is uniquely characterized by the property of being {\em asymptotic to identity} and $G\times G$-equivariant, see Corollary \ref{Bexists} (this is also an outgrowth of an idea communicated to us by Bernstein).

 The second main result of the paper addresses the question of presenting this map by an explicit correspondence.
-The answer is that the correspondence giving $B$ can be expressed in terms of the {\em inverse} to the intertwining operator (Radon transform), see Theorem \ref{AIBst}.
+The answer is that the correspondence giving $\Be $ can be expressed in terms of the {\em inverse} to the intertwining operator (Radon transform), see Theorem \ref{AIBst}.
 As an application of this result we obtain a generalization of a result of Opdam which describes the Plancherel functional restricted to a certain commutative subalgebra in the Hecke algebra.